Sheikh Hasina: Leader of the Opposition (1991–1996)

 After several years of autocratic rule, widespread protests and strikes had paralysed the economy.
 Government officers refused to follow orders and resigned.
 Members of the Bangladesh Rifles laid down their weapons instead of firing on protestors and curfew was openly violated.
 Hasina worked with Khaleda Zia in organising opposition to Ershad.
 A huge mass protest in December 1990 ousted Ershad from power when he resigned in favour of his vice president, Justice Shahabuddin Ahmed, the Chief Justice of the Bangladesh Supreme Court.
 The caretaker government, headed by Ahmed, administered a general election for the parliament.
-The Bangladesh Nationalist Party led by Khaleda Zia won a general majority, and Hasina's Awami League emerged as the largest opposition party.
+The BNP, led by Khaleda Zia, won a general majority, and Hasina's Awami League emerged as the largest opposition party.
 Of the three constituencies Hasina contested, she lost in two and won in one.
 Accepting defeat, she offered her resignation as the party president but stayed on at the request of party leaders.

 Politics in Bangladesh took a decisive turn in 1994, after a by-election in Magura-2, held after the death of the member of parliament for that constituency, a member of Hasina's party.
-The Awami League had expected to win back the seat, but the BNP candidate won through rigging and manipulation, according to the neutral observer who came to witness the election.
+The Awami League had expected to win back the seat, but the BNP candidate won through rigging and manipulation, according to the neutral parties who witnessed the election.
 Hasina led the Bangladesh Awami League in boycotting the parliament from 1994.
-Relations between Hasina and Zia nosedived after this.